 High speed WIFI facility is available 24/7 in all the buildings and the campus.

 DU has the honour and privilege of being the first University in Oman to be accredited nationally by Oman Academic Accreditation Authority (OAAA) in December 2018.

 DU has a well-defined structure and hierarchy of management.
-It has a Board of Trustees (BOT) that represents its highest policy-making body.
-The Vice Chancellor (VC) is the Chief Executive of the University and represents the University in all its business with other institutions and parties concerned.
-The VC reports to the Board of Trustees.
-The BOT is empowered with an overseeing authority to manage all the affairs of the University and safeguard its best interests.
+It has a Board of Trustees (BoT) that represents its highest policy-making body.
+The BoT is empowered with an overseeing authority to manage all the affairs of the University and safeguard its best interests.
+The Vice Chancellor (VC) is the Chief Executive of the University, who reports to the BoT, and represents the University in all its business with other institutions and parties concerned.

 The University Council (UC) is the highest decision-making body within the University, which takes all the necessary decisions that are required to assist the VC in performing his duties in the best interests of the University.
 The UC is headed by the VC.

 DU has four colleges, namely the College of Arts and Applied Sciences (CAAS), the College of Commerce and Business Administration (CCBA), the College of Engineering (CE) and the College of Law (CL).
 Through its four Colleges DU offers a two-year diploma, a four-year bachelor’s degree and a two-year master’s degree that follow the credit hour system.

 Currently (2019-20), DU offers 56 Academic Programs, comprising of 16 Diploma Programs, 26 Bachelor Programs, 13 Master Programs and 1 Teaching Diploma Program.
 All these Diploma and Degree awarded by DU are duly approved by the Ministry of Higher Education (MoHE).

 The medium of instruction is mostly English with some programs offered in Arabic.